PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### 4.1.3.
 Stats Creation:
 - **Stats Trees Management**: Allows the user to organize his state tree templates which represent a list of stats connected at each other.
   - Stats Tree Creation: Allow the user to create a new Stats Tree.
-  - Stats Tree Modification:
+  - Stats Tree Loading: Allow the user to load a Stats Tree to modify it.
-  - Stats tree Deletion:
+  - Stats tree Deletion: Allow the user to delete a Stats Tree.

 - **Setting up a Stat tree**: Allows the user to set up his Stats Tree and decide the involved stats.
   - Default stats: Classic stats used in class RPG games:
-    - Attack, Defense, Speed, and HP are mandatory.
+    - Attack, Defense, Speed, and HP are mandatory stats.
-    - Other have been set up but their use are optional: SP, evasion, accuracy and critical.
+    - Other have been set up but their use are optional: SP and Critical.

 - **Damage Calculator**: Allows the user to set up his own damage calculator and decide about the formula.
   - Default version: The one already used to calculate damage from default RPG battle systems.
 It can be based from games but also be modified slightly.